This guide explains how to audit your inventory and reconcile inventory variances. It is intended for advanced users.

 Generate the Inventory Lot / GL Reconciliation Report

 When you run this report from the Line Item Codes module list view, it generates results for the items currently shown in the list.
 This enables you to generate quicker reports on smaller found sets.
-However, be sure your found set includes both active and inactive versions of the desired LICs since inactive items may still be affecting the GL balances.
+However, be sure your found set includes both active and inactive versions of the desired LICs because inactive items may still be affecting the GL balances.
 You can also run the report from the detail view to inspect variances for a single item.

 Note: If you are conducting a full audit, click the footer link to Find Inventoried Items.